 Understanding the risks of hormonal fertility treatments prior to moving forward with those options can be an important first step to arming yourself with the information you need to make an informed decision.

-Typically mild in nature, most people don’t have to worry about severe reactions to fertility drugs.
+Typically, these are mild in nature and most people don’t have to worry about severe reactions to fertility drugs.
 Side effects such as nausea, fatigue, restlessness, headaches and irritability can be common, but you should always contact your doctor immediately if you experience a drug reaction that is more concerning or unexpected.

 Hormone treatments meant to increase the number of eggs produced also carry the risk of leading to multiple births.
 For some families who have struggled against infertility for a long time, the promise of multiple babies in one try can actually seem tempting, but with each additional fetus comes an increased risk of complications.
 The complications include preterm labor, low birth weight, and miscarriage.
 Even twins carry an increased risk, so care should be taken whenever pushing forward with a cycle that may result in multiple births.
 When it comes to In Vitro Fertilization (IVF), many fertility specialists are starting to move towards only transferring 1 embryo per cycle for these reasons, with only rare instances of transferring 2 or more for patients who are over the age of 40 or who have experienced multiple cycle failures already.